 What data can Invert Assist chat access?

-It has access to your structured bioprocess data stored in Invert, including runs, metrics, properties, events, lineage, and formulas but is safely secured in the Amazon bedrock infrastructure so that none of your data is available for any model development or fine tuning.
+It has access to your structured bioprocess data stored in Invert, including runs, metrics, properties, events, lineage, formulas, and reports.
+Your data is processed within Amazon Bedrock infrastructure and is never used for model training or fine-tuning.

-👉 Still need help?
-Reach out to our support team via email or intercom.
+Still need help?
+Reach out to our support team via the Help & Support link in the app.

 Open in full page